flame-engine/flame/doc/keyboard-input.md

 The return value should be a [`KeyEventResult`](https://api.flutter.dev/flutter/widgets/KeyEventResult-class.html).

-`KeyEventResult.handled` will tell the framework that he key stroke was resolved inside of flame and skip any other keyboard handler widget apart of `GameWidget`.
+`KeyEventResult.handled` will tell the framework that he key stroke was resolved inside of Flame and skip any other keyboard handler widgets apart of `GameWidget`.

 `KeyEventResult.ignored` will tell the framework to keep testing this event in any other keyboard handler widget apart of `GameWidget`.
 If the event is not resolved by any handler, the framework will trigger `SystemSoundType.alert`.